If the assault just occurred:

 - Seek counseling.
 Unresolved experiences of sexual assault can have long term psychological and social effects.
 Click here for more information about the benefits of counseling.

-- Consult with Wellness, Alcohol and Violence Education and Services to explore your options regarding:
+- Consult with Student Support and Advocacy Center to explore your options regarding:

 - Remember that sexual assault is never your fault.